PaulHenstridge/Knotty_Championship_Manager/readme.md

 ## Overview

 This application provides a simulation of a sports league, in which teams play matches against each other and compete in a league.
-Users can create, read, update, and delete (CRUD) teams, edit their attributes, and schedule matches between them.
-Teams are represented in a league table based on match results.
+Users can create, read, update, and delete (CRUD) both teams and individual players, and schedule matches between them.
+Simulated matches feature a match report of the action, and progress is shown on the league table based on cumulative match results.

 ## Features

 - **Team Management**: Add new teams to the league, edit their details, or remove teams no longer participating.
+- **Player Management**: Add and remove players from teams, edit players details and attributes.
 - **Match Scheduling**: Set up matches between teams at specified times.
 - **League Table**: Keep track of team standings in the league based on match results.
 - **Live Action Match Reports**:View reports of all the action.